 Dear Ms. Mendelson-Ielmini:

-The Commission looks forward to further review of this proposed memorial, including a design concept when available.
-As always, the staff is available to assist you.
+The Commission appreciates the opportunity to provide comments and looks forward to the review of a formal site proposal.
+As always, the staff is available to assist you with the next submission.

 National Park Service, National Capital Region